Adobe-Marketing-Cloud/aep-sdks-documentation/foundation-extensions/lifecycle-for-edge-network/README.md

 ![AEP Mobile Core extension configuration](../../.gitbook/assets/mobile-core-launch-configuration.png)

-## Configure Forward to Edge Rule in Launch
+## Configure a Rule in Launch to forward Lifecycle metrics to Platform
 The Lifecycle for Edge Network extension dispatches application foreground and background events to the Mobile SDK.
 Create a rule to forward these events to the Adobe Experience Platform Edge Network.

 ### Create a rule